Guy of Gisbourne: Television

 Gisbourne (spelled "Gisburne") was portrayed by Robert Addie in the British television series Robin of Sherwood (1984–1986).
+He is originally the Chief Gamekeeper for Abbot Hugo de Rainault, but in the first series' second episode "The Witch of Elsdon" becomes the henchman of Sheriff Robert de Rainault.
+In the third series episode "The Cross of St. Ciricus", it is revealed that he is actually and unknowingly the illegitimate son of the Earl of Huntington and the half-brother of the second Robin Hood (Jason Connery); this plotline was intended to be followed, but the series ended without resolution.

 In the 1991 TV movie Robin Hood, Jürgen Prochnow plays "Sir Miles Folcanet", a character with much in common with modern versions of Guy.

-He was portrayed by Clive Revill in the Star Trek: The Next Generation episode Qpid in its fourth season.
-Q sends the crew of the USS Enterprise to a Robin Hood scenario of his creation where they must save the life of Captain Picard's occasional paramour, Vash, who must either marry Sir Guy or be executed.
+He was portrayed by Clive Revill in the Star Trek: The Next Generation episode "Qpid" in its fourth season.
+Q sends the crew of the USS Enterprise to a Robin Hood scenario of his creation, where they must save the life of Captain Picard's occasional paramour, Vash, who must either marry Sir Guy or be executed.

 In the 1990s CBBC comedy show Maid Marian and her Merry Men, Guy—played by Ramsay Gilderdale—is the nephew of King John.

 In the BBC's 2006 Robin Hood, Guy of Gisborne is portrayed much more seriously by Richard Armitage, and is the Sheriff of Nottingham's second-in-command.
 He is originally depicted as a dark character, and is shown as an active enforcer of the Sheriff's cruelty, but at the same time, he is in love with Marian, showing conflicted attempts to redeem himself in her eyes.